 The privilegedPod property configures the following attributes in a

-- allowPrivilegeEscalation: controls whether a process can gain more privileges than its parent process, this defaults to true when the
+- allowPrivilegeEscalation: controls whether a process can gain more privileges than its parent process, by default is set to true when the

 - privileged: controls whether the Pod can run privileged containers.